Stealth game: Establishing a genre: 1998–2002

 Although stealth gameplay had appeared in previous games, 1998 is seen as a turning point in gaming history because of the release of Tenchu: Stealth Assassins, Metal Gear Solid, and Thief: The Dark Project.
 The ninja-themed Tenchu: Stealth Assassins was the first 3D stealth based-game.
 Months later, the highly anticipated Metal Gear Solid transformed its modestly successful franchise into a mainstream success.
 The increased power of the PlayStation console over previous platforms allowed for greater immersion in terms of both story and game environment.
 Metal Gear Solid has been credited with popularizing the stealth genre.
 Thief: The Dark Project is also credited as a pioneer of the genre.
 It was the first stealth game using the first-person perspective, dubbed a "first-person sneaker".
-Anong its contributions to the stealth game was the impact of light and dark areas, the latter which could be used for concealment, and the sound design approach that allowed players to track the movement of unseen enemies, while at the same time making the player-character's movement across certain surfaces louder, such as on stone, than on other surfaces, like carpetting, and helping in their stealth.
+Among its contributions to the stealth game was the impact of light and dark areas, the latter which could be used for concealment, and the sound design approach that allowed players to track the movement of unseen enemies, while at the same time making the player-character's movement across certain surfaces louder, such as on stone, than on other surfaces, like carpetting, and helping in their stealth.

 With further releases, many games in the genre drifted towards action by allowing the option of direct confrontations.
 The Hitman series, the first installment of which was released in 2000, allowed this play style, but rewarded the player for stealthy and elaborate assassination of antagonists.
 Hitman: Codename 47, the first of the series, was the first 3D game to employ the genre's device of disguises.
-No One Lives Forever, an espionage themed parody also released in 2000, again allowed the player to combine or choose between stealth and overt violence.
+The Operative: No One Lives Forever, an espionage themed parody also released in 2000, again allowed the player to combine or choose between stealth and overt violence.
 In 2000, the first-person action role-playing game Deus Ex also allowed the player the choice of taking a stealth approach.
 A USA Today reviewer found "At the easiest difficulty setting, your character is pureed again and again by an onslaught of human and robotic terrorists until you learn the value of stealth."

 1998 also saw the release of Commandos: Behind Enemy Lines, a real-time strategy game with heavy stealth gameplay.
 Players control a team of several soldiers, each with different limited sets of abilities.
 Missions are completed by navigating or clearing densely layered enemies patrols with "vision cones", similar to the Soliton radar in Metal Gear Solid.
 The game is recognized for its difficulty, demanding precision and memorization of hot keys.
 Commandos gave rise to other sequels along with third-party clones such as the Desperados series and Robin Hood: The Legend of Sherwood.